Patriotic Modeling Chocolate Recipe

 Microwave Method

-1. Melt most of the Chocolate in the microwave( at 50%) leaving quite a bit of the chocolate melts in shape, to stir in after removing the chocolate from the heat. (don't stir or melt all the chocolate in the microwave or the double boiler.
+- Melt most of the Chocolate in the microwave( at 50%) leaving quite a bit of the chocolate melts in shape, to stir in after removing the chocolate from the heat. (don't stir or melt all the chocolate in the microwave or the double boiler.

-3. Next stir color gel into syrup.
+- Next, stir the color gel into syrup.

-From left to right: vanilla and chocolate clay
+From left to right: vanilla and chocolate clay skewer tips, dark blue and red food gel. |

 4. Finally pour the corn syrup into the center of the chocolate.
 Stir in the corn syrup it will quickly change to clay.
 Once it's combined place on a piece of parchment or wax paper.
 It should be quite flexible and soft at this point.